IPA(8) IPA(8)

 option also changes all supplementary user's groups.

--x ...
-Run commands from the given section (subsection) and exit.
-It is
+-x Run commands from the given section (subsection) and exit.
+It

 rulepat sections.
 See the ipa.conf(5) manual page for informa-